 Step 2: Heat the Pan

-Heat the Oil: Set a large pan over medium-high heat.
-Add 2 tablespoons olive oil, and heat until shimmering.
+Heat the Oil Heat a large pan over medium-high heat.
+Add 2 tablespoons olive oil and heat to shimmering.

 Step 3: Cook the Sausage

-Crumble the sausage: When the pan is hot, add the sausage and break it up as it cooks.
-Later stir until browned on all sides.
-Using a slotted spoon, remove the sausage and set aside.
+Crumble the sausage: Once the pan is hot, add the sausage, breaking it apart as it cooks.
+Stir again until browned on all sides.
+With a slotted spoon, remove the sausage and reserve.

 Step 4: Cook the Onions